venovako/MPHZ/README.md

 # MPHZ
 A multi-precision Hari-Zimmermann complex GSVD.

-...a work in progress...

 ## Building

 ### Prerequisites

-A recent 64-bit Linux (e.g., CentOS 7.5) or macOS (e.g., High Sierra) is needed.
+A recent 64-bit Linux (e.g., CentOS 7.6) or macOS (e.g., Mojave) is needed.

 Have the Intel MKL (Math Kernel Library) installed.